-- b.
-Certify by checking below that the required elements are included in the Aggregate Data Report on serious incident data that have occurred in child care settings each year. - [x] i. the total number of serious injuries of children in care by provider category/licensing status - [x] ii. the total number of deaths of children in care by provider category/licensing status - [x] iii. the total number of substantiated instances of child abuse in child care settings - [x] iv. the total number of children in care by provider category/licensing status - c.
-Provide the website link to the page where the aggregate number of serious injuries, deaths, and substantiated instances of child abuse are posted.

-(https://chfs.ky.gov/agencies/dcbs/dcc/Pages/abuseinjurydataandinspection.aspx) https://chfs.ky.gov/agencies/dcbs/dcc/Pages/abuseinjurydataandinspection.aspx include a website link to this information:
+- i. the total number of serious injuries of children in care by provider category/licensing status - ii. the total number of deaths of children in care by provider category/licensing status - iii. the total number of substantiated instances of child abuse in child care settings - iv. the total number of children in care by provider category/licensing status c.
+Provide the website link to the page where the aggregate number of serious injuries, deaths, and substantiated instances of child abuse are posted. https://chfs.ky.gov/agencies/dcbs/dcc/Pages/abuseinjurydataandinspection.aspx 2.3.9 The consumer education website must include contact information on referrals to local child care resource and referral organizations (98.33 (a)(6)).
+How does the Lead Agency provide referrals to local CCR&R agencies through the consumer education website?
+Describe and include a website link to this information: